-Casual or sSeasonal employees are those who have established an employment relationship with the City, but who are assigned to work on an intermittent and/or unpredictable basis.
-Employees in this category may work for indefinite periods of time; however, such employment will not exceed ten six (106) months in any calendar year.
+Seasonal employees are those who have established an employment relationship with the City, but who are assigned to work on an intermittent and/or unpredictable basis.
+Employees in this category may work for indefinite periods of time; however, such employment will not exceed six (6) months in any calendar year.